How to (Un-) Quantum Mechanics: Prospects: Higher Dimensions

 The distinction between Hamiltonian and skew-Hamiltonian elements and the fact that skew-Hamiltonian elements have always, by definition, vanishing expectation values, could be useful to discuss higher dimensional ``spaces'' as well.
 As mentioned above, our approach suggests to consider not only the Pauli and Dirac algebras alone, but two series of HCAs given in Tab.~\ref{tab_dim}.

 Two CAs of this list, namely $Cl(9,1)$ and $Cl(25,1)$ are also regarded as interesting from the perspective of string theory~\cite{Kaku}.
-Hence, by the way, we {\it already} succeeded to un-string these two algebras, unintentionally~\footnote{To un-string string theory means to keep findings of the theory, but without ``strings''.}.
-As derived above, Hamilton's algebra of proper time allows, in principle, to consider many, arbitrarily large and complicated, algebras on the basis of classical phase spaces.
+Hence, by the way, we {\it already} succeeded to un-string these two algebras, unintentionally~\footnote{To un-string string theory means to rationalize findings of the theory (if there are any), but without postulating ``strings''.}.
+As derived above, Hamilton's algebra of proper time allows, in principle, to consider many, arbitrarily large and complicated, algebras on the basis of classical phase space.
 But furthermore, HCAs have another feature, namely that they allow to ``hide'' dimensions.
 How that?

 We found Clifford algebras from symmetries originating in Hamiltonian theory.
 The analysis of the Hamiltonian Dirac algebra $Cl(3,1)$ generates a system of quantities and relations that precisely fits to relativistic electrodynamics.
-It forces us to introduce a 3+1 dimensional parametric space-time.
+The formalism itself forced us to introduce a 3+1 dimensional parametric space-time.
 Without the use of Hamiltonian notions however, the Dirac matrices do not uniquely select a specific Clifford algebra: Instead of $Cl(3,1)$, the algebra of real $4\times 4$-matrices is also a ``representation'' of $Cl(2,2)$.
 It was shown, that, {\it if} all Clifford generators are supposed to be Hamiltonian, {\it then} we are restricted to the algebras listed in Tab.~\ref{tab_dim}, namely to a single time-like vector element and $N-1$ spatial elements. {\it Then} it seems, that $Cl(9,1)$ inevitably leads to a 10-dimensional space-time.
 But as we argued in Ref.~\cite{qed_paper}, geometric spaces with more than $3$ dimensions, when derived from Clifford algebras, have some problematic features.
 Consider some $N$-dimensional space-time is supposed to emerge from a HCA.
-Then there are $N-1$ generators of boosts $\y_0\,\y_1,\y_0\,\y_2,\y_0\,\y_3,\dots$, but there are $\left( N-1\atop 2\right)=(N-1)(N-2)/2$ generator of rotations.
+Then there are $N-1$ generators of boosts $\y_0\,\y_1,\y_0\,\y_2,\y_0\,\y_3,\dots$, but there are $\left( N-1\atop 2\right)=(N-1)(N-2)/2$ generators of rotations.
 While all generators of boosts mutually anti-commute, this does not hold for all rotators. $N-1=3$ is the largest number of spatial dimensions which is ``homogeneous'' in this respect~\cite{qed_paper}.
-Hence, from the perspective of HCAs, $3$ spatial dimensions are the optimal case.
+Hence, from the perspective of HCAs, $3$ spatial dimensions are a very special case, a {\it unique} case.